HIT Entertainment: 2000–2004: Bob the Builder to final independent years

-HIT, which had long been suggesting that it intended to expand its character stable through acquisitions, nearly found a partner in early 2000, when the company held talks with Britt Allcroft, the British company that held the licenses to such popular characters as Thomas the Tank Engine, Captain Pugwash, and Sooty.
+HIT, which had long been suggesting that it intended to expand its character stable through acquisitions, nearly found a partner in early 2000 when the company held talks with Britt Allcroft, the British company which held the licenses to such popular characters as Thomas the Tank Engine, Captain Pugwash, and Sooty.
 The two sides were unable to agree on a price, however, and the merger fell through.
 Bob the Builder continued its success with the number one record in December that year.

 In December 2000, HIT's US division entered into a home video partnership with Lyrick Studios, home and owner of Barney & Friends, for distribution of Bob the Builder and Kipper releases.
 This early partnership was an early plan for that led to HIT purchasing Lyrick for $275 million, which would in turn give HIT a marketing and distribution network that it used to introduce its properties to U.S. audiences.
 Vice versa, the deal would help expand Barney's international presence, which was what Lyrick needed at the time.
-Chief Executive of HIT, Rob Lawes, was the driving force of the acquisition.
+The chief executive of HIT, Rob Lawes, was the driving force of the acquisition.
 The Lyrick acquisition encouraged HIT Entertainment to pursue new acquisitions.

 In May 2001, the first Bob the Builder VHS volumes were released in the United States by HIT/Lyrick, while the company signed a deal with Sears to have Bob Shops in their retail stores.
 The Jim Henson Company's owner EM.TV was in financial trouble over its purchase of 50% share in Formula One racing rights, and HIT joined a number of companies willing to purchase TJHC.
 In October 2001, HIT's bid for Pingu BV was accepted.